IceTank/mineflayer-5b5t-auto-duper/README.md

 ## Dupes items including shulkers on 5b5t

+## Over stacked shulkers are enabled again so this is useless now lol

 ## Installing
 ### If you only want to use it to dupe items on 5b5t:
 Clone this repository onto your computer with